Edit

 1. Select the Save button in the upper-left corner.
 A dialog box appears.

 2. Name the Exploration, pick a workspace to save it to, and add a sensitivity label, if applicable.
-This action also saves your current canvas layout (horizontal or vertical) of the Exploration.
+This step also saves your current canvas layout (horizontal or vertical) of the Exploration.

-Screenshot of the Save dialog for naming an Exploration and selecting a workspace.
+Screenshot showing naming the Exploration and adding it to a workspace.

 1. Select Save.

 2. Select Save as report.
-This action saves your Exploration as a one-page report matching the layout on the screen.
+This step saves your Exploration as a one-page report matching the layout on the screen.

 Note